ak688/amplification/README.md

-This is just a repo for all my amplification codes
+This is just a repo for all my ddos amplification codes